How to adjust pauses and blank times when reading Ondoku [2 types]

 ms stands for milliseconds.

-The SSML tags we currently support for all languages are
+SSML tags currently supported in all languages are:

-There are only two types of tags.
-Other tags cannot be used depending on language or audio type.
+There are only two types of tags: Other tags may not be available depending on the language or audio type.
 Please note.

 However, if there is even a single character error in the tag, such as an extra space, the tag cannot be recognized correctly.
-So count the characters.
+So count the number of characters.

 1. Keep it under 3000 characters

-In particular, symbols such as < > "" & cannot be used, so if they are included in the text you want to read, you will not be able to read them.
+In particular, symbols such as < > "" & are not allowed, so if they are included in the text you want to read out, you will not be able to read them out loud.

-3. If there is an error in even one character in the tag, it cannot be read aloud
+3. If even one character is incorrect in the tag, it cannot be read aloud.

-An extra space in the tag, an extra slash, or even a single letter in the wrong alphabet.
+There are extra spaces in the tag, extra slashes, or even one letter of the alphabet is misspelled.

-That alone makes it impossible to read aloud.
+That alone makes it impossible to read out loud.

-We recommend copying and pasting tags from HP.
+We recommend copying and pasting the tags from the website.

-Tags are very delicate.
-Be very careful when writing your own tags.
+The tag is very delicate.
+Please be careful when writing your own tags.

-Specifying a number of seconds that is too long (eg 30s) will cause an error.
+Specifying too long a number of seconds (e.g. 30s) will cause an error.

 For other errors when using SSML, please see here.

-I introduced two ways to keep the distance when reading Ondoku.
+I introduced two ways to create pauses when reading Ondoku.

-SSML may look difficult at first, but it's very easy to use.
-If you just want to make space, this is the easiest and recommended method.
+SSML may seem difficult at first glance, but it is very easy to use.
+If you just want to add more space, this is the easiest and recommended method.